 Kathleen graduated from UW-Oshkosh in December 2013 with a degree in Biology.
 As a Scholar, her research mentor was Dr. Sheldon Cooper, Department of Biology.
 Kathleen researched changes in Black-capped Chickadees acclimatized to Wisconsin in respect to energy.
-She has since pursued a career.
+She has since pursued her career interests.

 Rabar graduated from UW-Oshkosh in May 2014 with a Bachelors of Science - Healthcare emphasis with a minor in Chemistry.
 His McNair research mentor was Dr. Teri Shors, Department of Biology.
 His research focused on biology, antiviral, and antibacterial properties of dates.
-Rabar is currently enrolled at the University of Wisconsin - Milwaukee for a Masters in Healthcare Informatics.
+As of Fall 2016, he is enrolled at the University of Wisconsin - Milwaukee for a Masters in Healthcare Informatics.

 Adrian was a McNair Scholar for two consecutive years: 2012-2014.
 He graduated from UW-Oshkosh with a degree in Chemistry in December 2014.
 As a Scholar, he conducted research with Dr. John Snyder in the Department of Chemistry where he looked at "Synthetic Utilization and Exploration of Gallium."
 In his second year, his research was titled, "To Bind or Not to Bind; Heat Shock Protein 70 is the Question."
 He is currently a second year PhD student at the University of Michigan - Ann Arbor in Chemical Biology.
 Adrian is studying the bioinorganic properties of heavy-metal binding to 3-stranded coiled coils and alpha helical assemblies of peptides.

 Stevan graduated from UW-Oshkosh in May 2016 with a degree in Political Science.
 As a McNair Scholar, his area of research interest was Limitations of participatory Democracy.
 His research mentor was Dr. Michael Jasinski.
-Stevan will be applying for medical school in June 2017 and he his keeping his options open to where he will end up due to the competitive nature for medical school.
+Stevan will be applying for medical school in June 2017.

 Tiffany graduated from UW-Oshkosh with a degree in Nursing in December 2013.
 As a McNair Scholar, her mentor was Dr. Suzanne Marnocha.
 Tiffany's research was titled, "Cyber-Professionalism: The Posting of Unprofessional Content Online by Nursing Students."
 She has been published in the "Nurse Educator Journal."
 After earning her Bachelor's degree, she decided to pursue a career in her field.